Proactiveness is one of the key ingredients of profitability.

 One of the most effective ways to do so is by planning out your financials in advance.
 Waiting for the last moment to reconcile bank statements and balance assets and liabilities is never a great idea.
 It makes your partners and stakeholder think that you’re lazy and don’t prioritize your business.
 Even tax authorities don’t approve of late submissions and filings.

-Let’s take a detailed look at what financial planning is and how it’s done:
+Let’s take a detailed look at what the business financial planning process is and how it’s done:

 Step number 1: Gather data